Ql-Jia/Disproportionate-wildfire-impacts-in-protected-forests-globally/ML_Model_Card.md

 ## Intended use

 The workflows are intended for retrospective explanatory analysis within the study population.
 They quantify model associations between the selected predictors and fire severity or matched fire-severity differences.
-They are not intended for causal attribution, operational wildfire forecasting, risk management decisions, or predictions beyond the spatial, temporal, and ecological scope of the supplied data.
+They are not intended for operational wildfire forecasting, risk management decisions, or predictions beyond the spatial, temporal, and ecological scope of the supplied data.

 ## Training data